frankkode/dog-service/README.md

 - Based upon the location entered, google API retrieve company location details, contact details, website links and reviews.
 - to be User friendly and simple to use.
 - To display the information in a clear and concise manner.
-- Translation of the web using google translator
+- Translation of the web using google translator.
+- Contact us if you do no longer have means to keep your dog.

 ## Users who would be interested in this web app: (Target dog owners)